frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/clinical_procedure.md

 ### 1.2 Create a Clinical Procedure from an Appointment

-You can lookup and book [Patient Appointment](/docs/user/manual/en/Healthcare/patient_appointment) from the procedures that have been ordered for a patient in the previous [Patient Encounter](/docs/user/manual/en/Healthcare/patient_encounter) by using the "Get Prescribed Procedures" button available in Patient Appointment.
+You can lookup and book [Patient Appointment](/docs/user/manual/en/Healthcare/patient_appointment) from the procedures that have been ordered for a patient in the previous [Patient Encounter](/docs/user/manual/en/Healthcare/patient_encounter) by using the **Get Prescribed Procedures** button available in Patient Appointment.

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/prescribed_procedures.png">

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/prescribed_procedures_1.png">

-After the Appointment is booked, the performing practitioner can easily create a new procedure from a booked appointment using the "Create > Clinical Procedure" button.
+After the Appointment is booked, the performing practitioner can easily create a new procedure from a booked appointment using the **Create > Clinical Procedure** button.

 ## 2. Features